 It is also important to note that these support groups are for ideas, support and advice.
 They should not be used over a qualified healthcare provider for treatment.
 Please talk to your your medical provider before making changes to your medication or treatment.

-The UK MOGAD Support Group is a group specifically for patients, carers and interested parties within the UK.
+The UK MOGAD Support Group is a group specifically for patients, carers and interested parties in the United Kingdom.

 This group as a partnership between MyMyelitis, The MOG Project and The MOG Blog to offer support to those within the UK.

 Topics discussed in this group will be specific to the UK including treatment, diagnosis and care.
 This will include how the NHS and other healthcare providers in the country are recognising and treating MOGAD.

 To join the group, you must be a resident of the UK and be an individual, friend or family member who are diagnosed, involved with or have an interest in the disease.

 If you're living in the UK, consider joining this group to find others who are also being treated for MOG Antibody Disease in the UK.